web-platform-tests/wpt/annotation-model/README.md

     "common/context.json",
     [
       { "assertionFile" : "common/target.json",
-        "message" : "Target was not present so skip the rest of this section", "onUnexpectedResult" : "failAndSkip"
+        "errorMessage" : "Target was not present so skip the rest of this section", "onUnexpectedResult" : "failAndSkip"
       },
       "sometest.json",